humanbydefinition/vitepress-plugin-codesandbox/README.md

 } satisfies Theme
 ```

-That is it!
+That's it!
 Your JavaScript and TypeScript code blocks now have "Open in CodeSandbox" buttons.

+## How It Works

+The plugin:

+1. Scans your page for code blocks with supported languages
+2. Compresses the code using lz-string
+3. Generates a CodeSandbox URL with embedded files (using `vanilla` or `vanilla-ts` template)
+4. Adds a button that opens the sandbox in a new tab

+The sandbox includes:
+- An `index.html` with basic styling and an `#app` div
+- Your code in `src/index.js` or `src/index.ts`
+- A `package.json` configured with Parcel bundler
+- For TypeScript: a `tsconfig.json` with sensible defaults

 ## Configuration